-Northern Lights Teaching School Hub are delighted to announce that we are partnering with Education Development Trust to deliver the Early Career Professional Development Programme in the South Tyne and Wear area as part of the national roll-out of the Early Career Framework.
+Northern Lights Teaching School Hub are partnered with Education Development Trust to deliver the Early Career Professional Development Programme across the North-East Region as part of the National Roll-out of the Early Career Framework.

 The Early Career Framework sets out an entitlement of support for all Early Career Teachers (ECTs) and underpins a new entitlement for 2 years of professional development designed to support new teachers in developing their practice at the start of their careers.
 It sets out what early career teachers are entitled “to learn about” and “learn how to do” when in their first years of teaching.
 Following the early roll out across regions of the UK in 2020-21, this entitlement becomes statutory for all early career teachers from September 2021.